vahanfreiheit/fdctina/content/get-in-touch/_index.md

 ## Get in touch with our team {.text-yellow}

 We always love to hear from interesting people and about exciting projects.
-Whether you’re looking to join our team, or tackle a digital project with us, one email is all it takes to get the ball rolling.
+Whether you’re looking to join our team or tackle a digital project with us, one email is all it takes to get the ball rolling.

 [kontakt@freiheit.com](mailto:kontakt@freiheit.com)